SeisSol/SeisSol/Documentation/a-first-example.rst

 The :code:`xdmf` files can be visualized with `Paraview <https://www.paraview.org/>`__.
 For the :code:`dat` files, you can use `viewrec <https://github.com/SeisSol/SeisSol/blob/master/postprocessing/visualization/receiver/bin/viewrec>`__.

-To verify the correctness of your installation, you may compare your output files with our reference output (cf. e.g. the precomputed-seissol repository).
+For a smaller mesh and convergence order 6, we provide a reference solution in the ``precomputed-seissol`` repository which you may use to verify your installation.
 Furthermore, the SCEC benchmark from the SCEC Code Verification Project `website <http://scecdata.usc.edu/cvws/cgi-bin/cvws.cgi>`__ has output files from other software to compare with.